retrokyo/retrokyo-java-practice/README.md

+# Note
+All the ideas for the projects came from https://www.udemy.com/course/practice-java-by-building-projects/ Its a really great course for just jumping in and trying Java out, and there are plenty of optimizations, and extra features that you could add

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.